debrawolford/treat-your-pup/README.md

 Thanks to my dog, Teddy, who patiently waits for me to cook for him daily and inspiring me to create this fictitious company.

-Thanks to Anthony from the Slack Community for helping me with a couple of image spacing issues towards the end of the project.
-The part that he helped me on has been noted in css.
+Thanks to Anthony O' Brien, Simen Daehlin, Anna Greaves and Alan Maher from the Slack Community for helping me by looking at the project and giving me valuable feedback and suggestions.